Ď

-The grapheme Ď (minuscule: ď) is a letter in the Czech and Slovak alphabets used to denote //ɟ//, the voiced palatal plosive (precisely alveolo-palatal), a sound similar to British English d in dew.
+The grapheme Ď (minuscule: ď) is a Latin letter used in the Czech and Slovak alphabets used to denote //ɟ//, the voiced palatal plosive (precisely alveolo-palatal), a sound similar to British English d in dew.

-It was also used in Polabian.
+It was also used in Polabian and Belanda Bor language of South Sudan.
 The majuscule of the letter (Ď) is formed from Latin D with the addition of a háček; the minuscule of the letter (ď) has a háček modified to an apostrophe-like stroke instead of a wedge.
 When collating, Ď is placed right after regular D in the alphabet.

 Ď is also used to represent uppercase eth in the coat of arms of Shetland although the standard uppercase form of eth is Ð.